Norris poised for big leap in title race with Sao Paulo pole

 It was the four-times world champion's first failure to get through Q1 on performance since the 2021 Russian Grand Prix in Sochi.

-"I have no grip.
-Zero," the Dutch driver complained over the team radio.

 "It was just bad.
 I couldn’t push at all.
-The car was all over the place, sliding around a lot.
-I had to under-drive it a lot just to not have a moment.
-That of course doesn’t work in qualifying," he said later.
+The car was all over the place, sliding around a lot," he said.

+"I can forget about that," he added when asked for his thoughts on the championship.
+"We took some more risk before qualifying to try to see if we could put the car in a better place and it obviously went in the opposite direction," said Red Bull boss Laurent Mekies.
+"It's sometimes the price you pay when you take a risk."

 Teammate Yuki Tsunoda qualified 19th, ahead only of Brazilian rookie Gabriel Bortoleto, who crashed in the sprint and was unable to take part in the session as Sauber worked to rebuild his car.